 Even if the bone does manage to pass to the stomach, the digestive action of the stomach and intestine is not enough to dissolve or break down a bone.
 There is still potential for the bone to get stuck somewhere else along the intestine.
 It can take up to 72 hours for symptoms of a blockage to manifest, but it is absolutely a veterinary emergency.

 In addition to the emergency situations involving the gut, some dogs have broken a tooth from a session with a bone.
 This isn’t a life-threatening situation, but it is very painful.
 Unfortunately, the most common solution for a fractured dog tooth is dental extraction which requires anesthesia.
-This is another situation which your dog would not want to find himself in!
+This is another situation that your dog would not want to find himself in.

 Step 1: Examine Your Dog